 Next, while the frames are curing, I remove the snowman art from the tray bottom.
 This is an easy way to upcycle old Christmas decor.

-While the tray is curing, I sand down the two art inserts I removed with my sander to remove any fluffed grain.
+Next, while the tray is curing, I sand down the two art inserts I removed with my sander to remove any fluffed grain.

 After that, I used the same flat white paint and gave it several coats of paint, letting cure in between coats.

-Once the paint cured on the boards, I added a scripture verse to both using my transfer method and then used a Sharpie marker to fill it in.
+Then, once the paint cured on the boards, I added a scripture verse to both using my transfer method and then used a Sharpie marker to fill it in.
 The verse I chose to use is, “I am my beloved’s and my beloved is mine.”
 Song of Solomon 6:3.